How to Clean Mold From Ceilings (Safe Ceiling Mold Cleaning Without Making It Worse)

 Common causes of mold on ceilings include bathroom humidity, condensation on cooler ceiling surfaces, poor airflow, roof leaks, plumbing leaks, or moisture trapped above the ceiling.
 Identifying the cause matters because cleaning the visible mold will not prevent it from returning if the ceiling keeps getting damp.

-When Ceiling Mold Can Be Cleaned Safely
+When Surface Mold on Ceilings Can Be Cleaned Safely

 Not all ceiling mold requires professional removal.
 In many homes, mold that forms on painted ceiling surfaces is shallow and limited to the outer layer.
 When growth remains surface-level and covers a small area, careful cleaning is usually possible.